kimberkay/plant-swap/README.md

 8:15pm - Talked over my project with a friend last night, while talking through what I planned to do with her I finally figured out how to structure my swaps.
 Working now in GoogleSheets to restructure my API.

 9:10pm- Restructured and added swaps to API.
-Feeling a bit overwhelmed with how to code swaps when there is so much nuance to cooking.
-Currently thinking about that nuance and importance in API while also trying to execute effective swaps and committing to decisions.
-Balancing line of being a content creator and coder.